brucellino/hashiatho.me/_posts/2024-07-01-backup-operator.md

 ## Scheduling the backups

 Whether it's by Ansible or by Go, I still need a way to actually _execute_ the backup procedure.
-One choice might be to have a systemd timer running somewhere, but I what if I can't guarantee that that particular computatom is available at the scheduled time?
+One choice might be to have a systemd timer running somewhere, but what if I can't guarantee that that particular computatom is available at the scheduled time?
 A better approach would be to take advantage of a distributed scheduler, for example Nomad itself!

 We could define a [periodic batch](https://developer.hashicorp.com/nomad/docs/schedulers#batch) job to place and execute the procedure.